deadlyvipers/dojo_rules/introduction.md

-Hey, I'm Dan from London and currently learning git
+Hey, I'm Dan from London and currently learning git.
+My favourite Code School path at the moment is Electives.